APIDevTools/json-schema-ref-parser/README.md

 - Can [dereference](https://apidevtools.org/json-schema-ref-parser/docs/ref-parser.html#dereferencepath-options-callback) your schema, producing a plain-old JavaScript object that's easy to work with
 - Supports [circular references](https://apidevtools.org/json-schema-ref-parser/docs/#circular-refs), nested references, back-references, and cross-references between files
 - Maintains object reference equality &mdash; `$ref` pointers to the same value always resolve to the same object instance
-- [Tested](https://apidevtools.org/json-schema-ref-parser/test/) in Node, io.js, and all major web browsers on Windows, Mac, and Linux
+- [Tested](https://travis-ci.com/APIDevTools/json-schema-ref-parser) in Node and all major web browsers on Windows, Mac, and Linux

 Example